 Combine Character and Space

-Finally, we overlay the character on the screenshot of the scene created by STYLY Editor.
+Finally, we overlay the character on the screenshot of the scene created with STYLY Editor.

 We use the live-streaming software called OBS Studio this time.
-Launch VirtualMotionCapture before launching OBS.
+Launch VirtualMotionCapture before launching OBS Studio.

 Press the ‘+’ button below the ‘Sources’ box.
-Select ‘Image’ from the menu and select ‘Create new’.
+Click ‘Image’ from the menu and select ‘Create new’.